- Medical School - Texas Tech University Health Sciences Center (2002-2006)

 Dr. Joshi is a Fellow of the American College of Cardiology and is a member of several professional organizations, including the Society of Cardiovascular Computed Tomography and the American Heart Association.

-In 2019, Dr. Joshi was named a Texas Monthly Super Doctor Rising Star.
+In 2019 and 2020, Dr. Joshi was named a Texas Monthly Super Doctor Rising Star.
 In 2017, he was named a Next Gen Innovator by Cardiology Today magazine.

 Dr. Joshi was born and raised in Dallas, and is excited to be practicing medicine in his hometown.